 Multitasking: Is it a Bad Thing?

-Apparently both modern psychologists and ancient slaves would answer yes.
-The Atlantic in an article condemning multitasking quotes Publilius Syrus, slave in the 1st century B.C., who said, "To do two things at once is to do neither."
+Apparently, both modern psychologists and ancient slaves would answer yes.
+The Atlantic in an article condemning multitasking quotes Publilius Syrus, a slave in the 1st century B.C., who said, "To do two things at once is to do neither."

 And the American Psychological Association highlights a study that shows that mentally shifting gears between tasks actually costs more time than it saves.
 This article on NPR.org points out that many times we think we are multitasking when we are not.
 We are moving our attention from one task to another very quickly but not actually working on them simultaneously.

 But in some ways, that last point is simply picking nits for work-at-home moms.
 Whether we're switching gears quickly or actually doing two things at once, we have a lot of balls in the air.
 So the question becomes how to keep them from raining down on us.